-The proposed project aims to reduce bycatch by compensating fishers in the Gulf for voluntarily refraining from PLL fishing for a six-month period each year, known as the repose period.
-The project would also provide participating fishermen with two alternative types of gear-greenstick and buoy gear which are less likely to impact non-target species.
-Fishers participating in the repose would use the alternative gears to continue harvesting yellowfin tuna and swordfish during the repose period.
-Fishers would be provided with training and technical support on alternative gears throughout their period of participation.
-The proposed project includes components designed to improve alternative gear catch efficiency in the Gulf of Mexico and technical assistance to educate fishers on improvements identified as a result of these efforts.
+The project aims to reduce bycatch by compensating fishers in the Gulf for voluntarily refraining from PLL fishing for a six-month period each year, known as the repose period.
+The project will also provide participating fishermen with two alternative types of gear-greenstick and buoy gear-which are less likely to impact non-target species.
+Fishers participating in the repose will use the alternative gears to continue harvesting yellowfin tuna and swordfish during the repose period.

+Fishers will be provided with training and technical support on alternative gears throughout their period of participation.
+The project includes components designed to improve alternative gear catch efficiency in the Gulf of Mexico and technical assistance to educate fishers on improvements identified as a result of these efforts.

-A robust monitoring plan using fishery observers, vessel logbooks, and vessel monitoring systems has been developed to assess the benefits of the proposed project.
+The project includes a monitoring plan that will use fishery observers, vessel logbooks, and vessel monitoring systems has been developed to assess the benefits of the project.